Review: They Are Billions

 It’s the future, and the future belongs to the dead.
 Humanity has been annihilated by the nigh-infinite infected, leaving you responsible for one of the last pockets of survivors in existence.
 You’ve got the resources and the know-how to pull civilization back from the brink, but expanding your colony is going to put you at odds with a whole planet of the undead.
 Clearing territory, growing your population, and walling them off from the hordes is key because they’re not going to leave you alone for long, and there’s way more of them than there are of you.
 Survive long enough and you can claim victory, but even a single mistake can spell doom for everyone.

-I’m describing the Survival mode of They Are Billions, the only option present in the current Early Access version.
-There’s a Campaign mode coming soon but for now, holding out against waves of infected is the name of the game.
+I’m describing the Survival mode of They Are Billions, the more well-known of the two modes present in the full release of the game.
 Survival drops you into the middle of a vast map, teeming with resources to consume and undead to consume you.
 You need to hold out for 100 days and every two or three weeks, ever-greater hordes of brain-eaters will stream onto the map to crush your colony.
 A wealth of difficulty options that affect game length and zombie density will help you customize the experience to something you can manage, and a randomized map will give you new challenges to overcome every time you play.